hukum222/Todo/README.md

 in controller we have all the crud operations Apis and all get update delete post find by id find by tittle .
 # service ->
 in service there are all methods to hit nad process the data .
+# tools -> Postman (for testing the functinality and working of api  )